-The airport tax battle pits easy money from Congress against getting taxes from voters
+The airport tax battle pits easy money from Congress against local taxation from voters.

 Airports are focused on fleecing the greater American public

 Airports have resorted to distorting what passengers and the airline industry are saying about airport taxes.
 No passenger I know of has ever asked to pay more taxes.
 No airline has asked to pay greater landing fees and gate rents.

 The airports justify their mission to raise airport taxes because the Passenger Facility Charge (PFC, otherwise known as a hidden, unknown airport tax) to them is simply a user fee.
 It is charged to passengers who pass through the terminals, take off from the runways, park, arrive and depart in taxis, rent cars, and sleep in local hotels.

 The airport associations in DC also show their true colors when they say, “Taxpayers won’t have to pay a dime for these much-needed infrastructure investments because the PFC is paid by the passengers who use these facilities.”
 Airport executives only want other peoples’ money to fund their oversized dreams.

 On the other hand, airports fear their own taxpayers.
 These businesses often engage in political battles with airports and have no intention of funding any expansion.
 Neighbors have concerns about airport-generated issues that affect the quality of life in those neighborhoods, such as traffic and noise.
 And businesses want only lower costs, not new taxes.
 Thus, federal money, even with tight strings attached, is better for airports than dunning local taxpayers.

 Who is the bigger user of the airport?

 I agree completely that passengers are airport users.
 However, who is the bigger user of an airport?
 The passenger who takes off and lands once a week?
 Or, the local hotel, parking lot, or office building that makes money from their proximity to the airport 24 hours a day?